znsio/specmatic-documentation/documentation/contract_tests.md

 ### Overview

 Specmatic reads the contract and generates tests for each API in the contract.
 It then runs these tests on your API end point, which you also provide to Specmatic.
 If your application is built correctly, it will understand the request sent to each test, and send a response back.
 Specmatic compares the response with the contract, and the test passes if the response format matches the contract.

-Contract tests do not validate the values in the responses.
-That is the the role of API tests, which cover many more scenarios in detail.
-The developer alone controls the tests completely.
-The developer can change the tests for legitimate reasons, without realising that there may be changes to the API format, parameters, etc. If there is any such accidental breakage, the contract tests will fail.

 The same contract spec that is used for contract testing is also used by the API consumers for [service virtualisation](/documentation/service_virtualisation.html).
 Since the consumer stubs out the API using the same contract which the provider API adheres to, the integration between the consumer and provider stays intact.